open-ephys/onix-bonsai-onix1-docs/articles/getting-started/visualize-data.md

   1. Right-click the visualizer window to gain access to configuration options.

+  For example, the MatVisualizer allows configuration of:
+  - X and Y scale: click to toggle between "auto" and fixed values.
+  - Channel view: click the grid square to toggle between superimposed or separate
-  For example, the MatVisualizer allows changing the scale of the plot and the number of samples displayed in the plot.
+  - History Length: click the arrow and configure the number of samples displayed in the plot.
+  - Display Previous: click the arrow and configure the amount of buffers displayed in the plot.
+  - Channel Offset: click the arrow and configure the Y offset.
+  - Channels per Page: click the arrow and configure the amount of channels displayed per visualizer page.
+The page number is displayed at the top of the visualizer.
+Move between pages by using the PageUp and PageDn keys on the keyboard.

 <video controls>
   <source src="../../images/visualize-data.mp4" type="video/mp4">